 2020 Wilderness Adventure Trips

-Although the trips vary in location and difficulty, each will focus on “Leave No Trace” back-country ethics, basic survival skills and the general history and ecology of the area.
+Although the trips vary in location and difficulty, each focuses on “Leave No Trace” back-country ethics, basic survival skills and the general history and ecology of the area.

 This summer, come have a real wilderness adventure with us on North Manitou Island.
 Now here is a camping trip!
 15,000 acres of wilderness with a visitor use concept that emphasizes solitude, self-reliance and a sense of exploration.
 On this exciting backpacking expedition campers will live and learn the basics of wilderness travel and camping while exercising sound, noninvasive, minimum impact techniques.
 Our journey will take us on an exploration of North Manitou Island for a duration of five days and four nights.
 North Manitou Island is located 12 miles west of Leland in Lake Michigan, so back-country swimming and beach exploration is a camper favorite!

 - Out of County $760